TLE-MEC/Hack-CP-DSA/README.md

 :pencil: Refer [MAKING A PULL REQUEST](https://github.com/TLE-MEC/Hack-CP-DSA/blob/main/MAKING_A_PR.md) if you want to know how to make a pull request

 ### 🏆 Top contributor to this repo during October 2021 will win a fancy exclusive t-shirt from Github!!
 So what are you waiting for?
 Put your problem solving skills to good use and keep the pull requests coming! :sunglasses: :sunglasses:
+IT is great to have fun and be part of hacktober 21

 ### PS: :star: Star this repo and follow us on [Instagram](https://www.instagram.com/tle.mec/) & [Linkedin](https://www.linkedin.com/company/tle-mec/).